Bun E. Carlos: 2013 lawsuit

 According to Carlos, he and Zander had a falling-out shortly before the band made its appearance on the television program Austin City Limits.
 The dispute centered on the number of appearances the band would make at the Paris Las Vegas hotel and casino in Las Vegas, Nevada.
 (Note: The production required the band to play The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album in a single performance from start to finish, backed by an orchestra and with a modern stage production.
 Carlos claimed to want to do 100 shows, and Zander only 50.)
 On March 19, 2010, Cheap Trick issued a statement that Carlos had stopped recording and touring with Cheap Trick and that he left the band.
 He was replaced by Rick Nielsen's son, Daxx, who was named the band's touring drummer.

 In 2012, the band stopped contacting Carlos about business decisions and stopped making payments.
 He filed suit in the United States District Court for the Northern District of Illinois seeking at least $600,000 ($ in dollars) in back income and damages as well as restoration of his decision-making input and voting rights.

 In April 2014, Nielsen, Petersson, and Zander filed a motion to dismiss Carlos's case; the motion was denied.
 On February 26, 2015, Zander announced that the lawsuit had been settled.
-"Bun E.'s a member of the band but he's not touring.
+He said, "Bun E.'s a member of the band but he's not touring.
 We've had our differences but we're all settled up now and hopefully we can forget about that era.
 These decisions that Cheap Trick makes, Bun E. is part of."
 Carlos told Andy Greene of Rolling Stone that the settlement resolved issues with monetary payments, business participation, and voting rights.
 The lawsuit ended his personal relationship with Nielsen, Petersson, and Zander, however.
-He told Green, "[A]ny friendship we had went away when I had to file a federal lawsuit. ...
+He told Green, "[A]ny friendship we had went away when I had to file a federal lawsuit[...]
 Going after these guys wasn't pleasant.
 The friendship sort of frittered away there."